Reindeer: Indigenous North Americans

 The Gwichʼin, an indigenous people of northwestern Canada and northeastern Alaska, have been dependent on the international migratory Porcupine caribou herd for millennia.
 To them, caribou — vadzaih — is the cultural symbol and a keystone subsistence species of the Gwich'in, just as the American buffalo is to the Plains Native Americans.
 Innovative language revitalisation projects are underway to document the language and to enhance the writing and translation skills of younger Gwich'in speakers.
 In one project, lead research associate and fluent speaker Gwich'in elder Kenneth Frank works with linguists who include young Gwich'in speakers affiliated with the Alaska Native Language Center at the University of Alaska in Fairbanks to document traditional knowledge of caribou anatomy.
 The main goal of the research was to "elicit not only what the Gwich'in know about caribou anatomy, but how they see caribou and what they say and believe about caribou that defines themselves, their dietary and nutritional needs, and their subsistence way of life."
 Elders have identified at least 150 descriptive Gwich'in names for all of the bones, organs and tissues.
 Associated with the caribou's anatomy are not just descriptive Gwich'in names for all of the body parts, including bones, organs, and tissues, but also "an encyclopedia of stories, songs, games, toys, ceremonies, traditional tools, skin clothing, personal names and surnames, and a highly developed ethnic cuisine."
 In the 1980s, Gwich'in Traditional Management Practices were established to protect the Porcupine caribou, upon which the Gwich'in depend.
 They "codified traditional principles of caribou management into tribal law" which include "limits on the harvest of caribou and procedures to be followed in processing and transporting caribou meat" and limits on the number of caribou to be taken per hunting trip.

 Indigenous Eurasians

 Reindeer herding has been vital for the subsistence of several Eurasian nomadic indigenous peoples living in the circumpolar Arctic zone such as the Sámi, Nenets, and Komi.
 Reindeer are used to provide renewable sources and reliable transportation.
 In Mongolia, the Dukha are known as the reindeer people.
 They are credited as one of the world's earliest domesticators.
 The Dukha diet consists mainly of reindeer dairy products.

 Reindeer husbandry is common in northern Fennoscandia (northern Norway, Sweden and Finland) and the Russian North.
-In Norway and Sweden, reindeer ownership is restricted to the Sámi.
 In some human groups such as the Eveny, wild reindeer and domestic reindeer are treated as different kinds of beings.